jaateixeira/nameit/README.md

 # Benefits of using NameIT

-* Research articles are easier to find.
+* Research articles are easier to get.
 * Research articles are stored in a standardized way.

 ## Advantages of retrieving a well named pdf file from a hard drive over the publisher's website